ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

 Connect to Motor via Control Client
 ===================================

 In addition to the simulated TCP Stream interface, Lewis provides a so-called Control Server interface, which allows you to bypass the normal device protocol and access both device and simulation parameters directly while the simulation is running.
-This can be very useful to debugging and diagnostics.
+This can be very useful for debugging and diagnostics, without having to modify the main device interface.

 Remote access is disabled by default and enabled only if you provide the ``-r`` argument when starting Lewis.
-If you started the example motor as described in section 2 above, the Control Server is already enabled and listening on port 10000.
-Otherwise, run Lewis with the ``-r`` parameter to enable remote access like this:
+Run Lewis with the ``-r`` parameter to enable remote access like this:

 ::

     $ lewis -r localhost:10000 -k lewis.examples example_motor

 Lewis ships with a Control Client commandline tool that allows you to connect to it.
+It also has an ``-r`` argument but for the client it defaults to ``localhost:10000``, which is why it is recommended to use the same value above.
 Leave the Telnet session running and connected and open a third terminal.

 If you installed Lewis in a virtual environment, make sure to active it in the new terminal session so that Lewis is available: